Cavalex/InfiToClimber-Text-RPG/README.md

 # InfiToClimber-Text-RPG
-A text RPG I made with sloppy code and a bunch of bugs, help and tips are appreciated.
+A text RPG I made with sloppy code and a bunch of bugs when I was learning Python.
 Made in Python 3.7.0

 To play the game just execute "Game.py" in any Python IDE.